 Visitor Authentication allows you to publish your content while requiring authentication from any visitors.
-When enabled, GitBook lets your server-side code handle who has access to the content.
+When enabled, GitBook lets your authentication provider handle who has access to the content.

-In order to set up Visitor Authentication, you will need to create and host your own server to handle the authentication.
+Create and host your own server to handle the authentication.
 Many different technologies can be used, but it’s up to you to code and maintain the solution you go with.
 See the Guides section of our developer documentation for more information.